vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/2-configure-custom-specs.md

 # Configure Customization Specifications in vSphere

 Create customization specifications, one for Linux and one for Windows, for use by the virtual machines images you deploy.
 Customization specifications are XML files that contain system configuration settings for the guest operating systems used in the virtual machines.
-You can use the customization specifications when you create cloud templates in vRealize Automation.
+You can use the customization specifications when you create cloud templates in Aria Automation.

 ## Procedure

 1. [Create a Customization Specification for Linux Guest Operating Systems](#create-a-customization-specification-for-linux-guest-operating-systems)

-    Create a Linux guest operating system specification that you can apply when you create cloud templates for use with vRealize Automation.
-This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from vRealize Automation.
+    Create a Linux guest operating system specification that you can apply when you create cloud templates for use with Aria Automation.
+This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from Aria Automation.

 2. [Create a Customization Specification for Windows Guest Operating Systems](#create-a-customization-specification-for-windows-guest-operating-systems)

-    Create a Windows guest operating system specification that you can apply when you create cloud templates for use with vRealize Automation.
-This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from vRealize Automation.
+    Create a Windows guest operating system specification that you can apply when you create cloud templates for use with Aria Automation.
+This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from Aria Automation.

 ### Create a Customization Specification for Linux Guest Operating Systems

-Create a Linux guest operating system specification that you can apply when you create cloud templates for use with vRealize Automation.
-This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from vRealize Automation.
+Create a Linux guest operating system specification that you can apply when you create cloud templates for use with Aria Automation.
+This customization specification can be used to customize virtual machine guest operating systems when provisioning new virtual machines from Aria Automation.

 #### UI Procedure